Home Courses Psychology and Counselling BSc (Hons) Developmental and Education Psychology

 Explore the opportunity to study part of your course abroad

-As a student at the University of Chichester, you can explore opportunities to study abroad during your studies as you enrich and broaden your educational experiences.
+As a student at the University of Chichester, you can explore opportunities to study abroad during your studies to enrich your educational experience.

-Students who have done this in the past have found it an amazing experience to broaden their horizons, a great opportunity to meet new people, undertake further travelling and to immerse themselves within a new culture.
+It’s a chance to broaden your horizons, a great opportunity to meet new people, undertake further travelling and to immerse yourself within a new culture.

-You will be fully supported throughout the process to help find the right destination institution for you and your course.
-We can take you through everything you will need to consider, from visas to financial support, to help ensure you get the best out of your time studying abroad.
+You will be fully supported throughout the process to help find the right destination and institution for you and your course.
+We can take you through everything that you will need to consider, from visas to financial support, to ensure you get the best out of your time studying abroad.

 Careers